harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 The actual bug?
 A simple double registration in test setup code.

-Sometimes the simplest explanation is the right one.
+**The lesson:** Sometimes the simplest explanation is the right one.
 But you won't know that until you've eliminated all the complex ones.

-If you're experiencing similar issues with EF Core interceptors:

-1. **Check your service registrations** - Are interceptors registered multiple times?
-2. **Log instance identity** - Use `RuntimeHelpers.GetHashCode()` to track unique instances
-3. **Enumerate interceptors** - Check what's actually registered in your DbContext
-4. **Implement deduplication** - Make your interceptors resilient to multiple calls
-5. **Test your assumptions** - Don't trust intuition, verify with diagnostics

-And remember: Three days of debugging can save you from fifteen minutes of reading the configuration code.
+And sometimes that takes four days, three dead ends, and one desperate wild theory.

 Happy debugging!